-Project Name: Frying Pan Fire and Rescue Station Renovation (#36) Supervisor District: Hunter Mill New Facility or Renovation: Renovation Total Project Estimate (ENSNI): \$9,000,000 Year Last Renovated: N/A Year Constructed: 1988
+Project Name: Frying Pan Fire and Rescue Station Renovation (#36) Supervisor District: Hunter Mill New Facility or Renovation: Renovation Total Project Estimate (ENSNI): \$12,000,000 Year Last Renovated: N/A Year Constructed: 1988

-A renovation of the Frying Pan Fire and Rescue Station will be required to upgrade building systems and infrastructure that are well beyond the end of their life cycle and meet current and future operational needs of the Fire and Rescue Department.
+A renovation of the Frying Pan Fire and Rescue Station will be required to upgrade building systems and infrastructure that are well beyond the end of their life cycle and to meet the current and future operational needs of the Fire and Rescue Department.
+The renovation would include an expansion of the current facility.
 The existing three drive-through bay station was constructed in 1988 and lacks women's accommodations to include bunkrooms, lockers, and bathroom facilities to meet 50 percent of minimum shift staffing per station.
 The women's bunkroom accommodates three beds and limited space for lockers.
-Minimum staffing at the station is nine per shift but may increase to ten with addition of the 4th on the truck company sometime in the future.
+Minimum staffing at the station is ten per shift with the addition of the 4th person on the truck company as a result of the SAFER grant.
 Other building space deficiencies exist such as personal protective gear locker area, women's locker room, apparatus bay storage, and decontamination area.
 An increase in staff or apparatus at the station will result in insufficient apparatus bays as well as space for lockers and beds to accommodate the station personnel.
 The Route 28 Corridor is targeted for high density commercial development according to the Department of Planning and Zoning.
 Population growth, changing demographics, and increased commercial development will increase the demand for emergency medical, fire suppression, and all hazards services.

 Frying Pan is an existing Fire Station.
-With the exception of ladder truck staffing, no additional staffing is anticipated at this time.
+No additional staffing is anticipated at this time.
 If the station is expanded during renovation, nominal increases in operating costs, such as utilities may occur.

-Project Name: Gunston Fire and Rescue Station Renovation (#20) Supervisor District: Mount Vernon New Facility or Renovation: Renovation Total Project Estimate (ENSNI): \$9,000,000 Year Last Renovated: N/A Year Constructed: 1976
+Project Name: Gunston Fire and Rescue Station Renovation (#20) Supervisor District: Mount Vernon New Facility or Renovation: Renovation Total Project Estimate (ENSNI): \$11,000,000 Year Last Renovated: N/A Year Constructed: 1976